 End Frivolous Litigation Defenses

 As a nation we are being brainwashed by lobbyists for insurance companies pumping the news full of false alarm about frivolous litigation and tort reform.
 People don’t have lobbyists lobbying for them, so you never hear about the frivolous defenses made by insurance companies to avoid paying legitimate claims, or the never-ending appeals that insurance companies make to avoid paying judgments by juries in favor of injured plaintiffs.
 The reality is that it is getting costlier for the average American to have access to the court system and harder for people to get justice.
 We are slowing seeing the seventh amendment right to a jury trial disappear as more and more judges abuse the procedure of summary judgment to take cases away from juries.
 We are seeing the right to punitive damages, designed to punish and deter bad conduct of corporations that injure people, slowly disappear.
 When we can no longer hold corporations accountable, there will be nothing to protect us from harm fueled by greed.

 It is important to note almost every State in this country already prohibits convicted felons from owning any gun and Federal law prohibits felons from possessing hand guns.
-It seems most people are ok with this type of regulation.
-I believe that States should also consider implementing regulation that will prevent mentally ill people from having guns as well, but again, this is an issue for each individual State.
+It seems most people are ok with not letting violent offenders and criminals purchase guns.
+I would support regulation that aims to prevent mentally ill people and people with a history of convictions involving violence from having guns.